Elviix/E-portfolio/Advanced-Object-Oriented-Design-and-Programming/Artefacts/Group/Collaborative-Discussion-unit1.md

-Collaborative Discussion 1 (Unit 4)  Structural Design Patterns: Adapter, Bridge and Composite
+# Collaborative Discussion 1 (Unit 4)  Structural Design Patterns: Adapter, Bridge and Composite

-Activity overview
+## Activity overview

-Discussion topic: Applying structural design patterns (Adapter, Bridge, Composite) to real-world scenarios, with Python code examples.
+**Discussion topic:** Applying structural design patterns (Adapter, Bridge, Composite) to real-world scenarios, with Python code examples.
-Duration: Unit 4.
+**Unit 4.**
-Required posts: Initial Post (scenario, explanation and code example for each pattern), Peer Responses, Summary Post.
+**Required posts:** Initial Post (scenario, explanation and code example for each pattern), Peer Responses.

-Discussion Tasks
+## Discussion Tasks
 The Adapter Pattern allows incompatible interfaces to work together.
 An adapter class acts as a bridge, translating requests/responses between the modern system and the legacy system.

-Scenario: Integrating a legacy payment system (e.g., an old SOAP-based API) with a modern e-commerce platform (expecting RESTful JSON APIs).
+## Scenario: Integrating a legacy payment system (e.g., an old SOAP-based API) with a modern e-commerce platform (expecting RESTful JSON APIs).
 Explain how the Adapter Pattern would solve the problem.
 Share a code example (in Python) demonstrating the Adapter Pattern.

 The Bridge Pattern separates abstraction from implementation and decouples abstraction (RemoteControl) from implementation (Device).